dylan-martin/alembic/look2understand.md

 ## Written Scenarios

 Scenarios for each of our proposed user tasks can be found [here](/taskreview.md).
-These scenarios frame our tasks in terms of the user's interaction with our platform, and expose the core requirments that College Connect must fulfill to server our users.
+These scenarios frame our tasks in terms of the user's interaction with our platform, and expose the core requirements that College Connect must fulfill to server our users.

 ## Storyboards for Selected Design

 We ultimately selected a mobile, connection-based design which emphasizes the personal connections and conversations that users can have on our platform.
 Further, we chose to develop this design in consideration of two key tasks: find other users with similar interests to you and speak candidly without fear of repercussion from colleges.
 We believe that these tasks are central to our goal to provide useful and unique information to our users about the college search process.
-A full analysis of why we chose this design and storyboards for these two tasks can be found [here](/design_review.md)
+A full analysis of why we chose this design and storyboards for these two tasks can be found [here](/design_review.md).